formform.expr

 interpret

-(interpret expr)(interpret env expr)
+(interpret expr)(interpret expr env)

 Interprets an expression of any kind.
 Returns the original expression if it cannot be interpreted.